SrinathMLOps/StockPriceMLPipeline/README.md

 - Deploying this to Render, Azure, or Hugging Face Spaces
 - Automating `.env` and `.pkl` creation with shell scripts

-You're fully production-ready — amazing work! 🚀
+It's fully production-ready — amazing work! 🚀